-If you want to talk or confide in someone, the support services listed below are designed for students.
-They are free, confidential and designed entirely with you in mind.
-We have tracked them down in the 30 academies in both the metropolitan and overseas territories of France by telephone and by email.
-They were listed in 3 categories: support specific to each academy; national helplines; and support specific to students working in the health sector.
+If you want to talk or confide in someone, the support services listed below speak English and are available for students.
+They are free and confidential.
+We have tracked them down in the 30 académies in both the metropolitan and overseas territories of France by telephone and by email, and we've made one downloadable PDF document for each académie.

-Are you aware of a student support service that we missed?
-Tell us about it
+Are you aware of a student support service that we missed, or that needs updating?
+Tell us about it by contacting us!

 Overview of the main structures available to students